d8ahazard/Phlex/readme.md

 Development has continued on the /beta branch, but mind you, this is in *active development*.

 All code and features in the /beta branch are subject to change, so please refrain from submitting issues regarding anything you find there.
-It's more of a referenceor sneak peek, and not a finished product.
+It's more of a reference or sneak peek, and not a finished product.

 ## CHROMECAST PLUGIN